 I look forward to speaking with you further about what I may offer Columbia State Community College as an Academic Advisor in the Student Academic Success Center.

-Your contact information must be full and correct, with multiple ways for the employment office and search committee to reach you.
-While those may be included in the resume or CV, you want them to be easily accessible on every piece of correspondence.
+Your contact information must be complete and accurate, with multiple ways for the employment office and search committee to reach you.
+While those details may be included in the resume or CV, you want them to be easily accessible on every piece of correspondence.
 Don't make them search for it.